 Section A: Source-based Case Study

-Theme I Chapter 3: End of Bipolarity [Collapse of the USSR and the end of the Cold War]
+Theme I Chapter 3: End of Bipolarity [Popular movements in the West and the Eastern bloc to end the Cold War]

 What can we learn from this article?